aballano/aballano.github.io/_posts/2025-07-12-game-dev_update-2-jam-break.md

 # How It's Going and Key Learnings

-The new update got a good reception, both between my friends and colleagues from my work.
+The new update got a good reception, both among my friends and colleagues from my work.
 There are some perf issues in certain points and some things could be improved, but I'm quite happy with the result so far.
 I also got many ideas for future updates but will see if I got the chance to work on it in the future.

-So, that's what I've learned trying to use AI in this jam.
+So, that's what I've learned trying from using AI in this jam.
 It started a bit messy, but it's been a good learning experience.
-The "Water Drinking Incremental" game, now in Godot, is coming along much better.
+The "Water Drinking Incremental" game, now in Godot, is coming along much more smoothly.
 And I'm actually enjoying making it this way, with code I can be happy with.

 A few key things I've learned:
 1. Plan first: Figure out what you want to do before you ask the AI.
 Unless you're brainstorming.